g-pacheco/MyWebpage/content/Research.md

 #### 10K Bird Project/

 {{< rawhtml >}}
-<p id="ongoing"><b><i>Ongoing</i></b></p>
+<p id="ongoing"><b><i>Ongoing</i></b> (no longer with my contributions)</p>
 <blockquote class="adoro">
 <img class="ResearchImg" src="../Images/littlebirdKenya.jpg" alt="My profile image">
-Pretty much unwittingly, I started working on this long-running project back in 2013 during my MSc when I was hired as a lab assistant by my advisor <a href="(https://globe.ku.dk/staff-list/?pure=en/persons/295003" target="_blank">Prof. Tom Gilbert</a>, who is one of the leaders of this study.
+Pretty much unwittingly, I started working on this long-running project back in 2013 during my MSc when I was hired as a lab assistant by my advisor <a href="(https://globe.ku.dk/staff-list/?pure=en/persons/295003" target="_blank">Prof. Tom Gilbert</a>, who was one of the leaders of the initial phase of this study.
 Later during my PhD also under Tom's supervision, my participation in this project was greatly expanded and I became the main person responsible for its weblab front in Copenhagen.
 Thus, my contribution here involved the coordination of samples (e.g. collection and shipping) alongside a considerable amount of lab work performing hundreds of DNA extractions.
-Moreover, I also contributed to the drafting of this article and approved its final version.
+Moreover, I had the chance to participate in an expediction to the Kenyan Savanna on behalf of this project, so we could sample an important missing species.
+I also contributed to the late-stage drafting as well as approved its final version of the flagship article related to the <a href="https://www.nature.com/articles/s41586-020-2873-9" target="_blank">Family Phase</a>.
 I undoubtedly did learn a lot from my particiation in this large-scale genomic project, and although I no longer work on it, it is still rolling now in the genera phase.
 You can learn more about its current progress by visiting the project's webpage <a href="https://b10k.genomics.cn/" target="_blank">here</a>.</p>
 <b>Pictured:</b> Sampled bird from our expediction to Kenya in 2016.
 </blockquote>
 {{< /rawhtml >}}
 ***

 #### Feral Pigeon Genomics/